 MINT Symbol of Hospitality from The Spice Cookbook, 1964

 “One of Ovid’s tales of godsend goddesses, written years ago, was inspired by mint-symbol of hospitality.
 Philemon and Baucis, man and wife, were living in Phrygia, a country in Asia Minor.
 The land was so poor, this couple had scarcely sufficient food to keep them alive.
 One day two strangers knocked at their door, asking to be fed.
-Despite their poverty, Philemon and Baucis were delighted to have guests, and prepared the best meal possible from their meager supplies.
+Despite their poverty, Philemon and Baucis were delighted to have guests and prepared the best meal possible from their meager supplies.
 Wanting to fill their humble home with an inviting fragrance, they rubbed their table with mint leaves.
-At that point their anxieties were past – the guests proved to be Zeus and Hermes, incognito.
-The hovel was soon transformed into temple, and priests ministered to all the needs of Philemon and Baucis for duration of their lives.
+At that point their anxieties were passed – the guests proved to be Zeus and Hermes, incognito.
+The hovel was soon transformed into a temple, and priests ministered to all the needs of Philemon and Baucis for the duration of their lives.

 Mint, plant historians claim, came originally from the Mediterranean shores.
 Mythology offers a far more romantic story: mint was once the nymph Mentha, unfortunate to have attracted the eye of Pluto.
-Persephone, his jealous wife, pursued Mentha, and trod her ferociously underfoot.
+Persephone, his jealous wife, pursued Mentha and trod her ferociously underfoot.
 Pluto, unable to control his wife’s fury, changed Mentha into a delightful herb, ever after sacred to this god of the underworld.

 - 4 cup sweet peas, if you don't have fresh ones, use frozen

 - 1/4 cup heavy cream

 - Salt and freshly ground pepper, to taste

 - 1 lb. medium shrimp, peeled and deveined

 - 1 Tbs. olive oil